xxchillkroetexx/firemon-api/docs/index.rst

    >>> fm.sm.request(key="device", use_domain=True).get()
    [{'id': 27, 'domainId': 1, 'name': 'PA-VM 11.0.1', 'managementIp': <snip...>]

-There is also no intention to follow any version of the FireMon products and so there may be instances where a function worked in one version but no longer in another though this generally is not a problem.
+There is currently no intention to follow any version of the FireMon products and so there may be instances where a function worked in one version but no longer in another though this generally is not a problem.